- Error 0x80070780 arises when you try to copy, delete, back up or edit certain files in Windows 10.

 - Select to clean the C: drive again.

-- Press the System Restore and Shadow Copies Clean up button.
+- Press the System Restore and Shadow Copies Clean up buttons.

 - Click Delete to confirm.

-Those resolutions might fix error 0x80070780 so that users can access their files again.
-Any users who have fixed error 0x80070780 with alternative resolutions are welcome to share their fixes below.
+Those resolutions might fix error 0x80070780 so that you can access your files again.